jon49/blog/content/post/xml_comments.md

 ---

-Comment headers above procedures can be convenient when you want to know what a function does and what the parameters are for – especially if they weren’t named with enough description.
+Comment headers above procedures can be convenient when you want to know what a function does and what the parameters are for â€“ especially if they werenâ€™t named with enough description.
 Luckily Visual Studio provides a way to do these comments easily and it gives you intellisense for your own functions!
 They are called [XML comments](http://msdn.microsoft.com/en-us/magazine/dd722812.aspx).
-All you need to do is put in three comment markers (‘) and then it will fill in everything for you (if you already have the procedure/parameters filled in).
+All you need to do is put in three comment markers (â€˜) and then it will fill in everything for you (if you already have the procedure/parameters filled in).

-Here’s an example:
+Hereâ€™s an example:

 ```vbscript
 ''' <summary>